jojo786/loadshedding-power-updater-bot/README.md

 ![architecture](docs/Architecture.png)

-1. `get_schedule_lambda.py` Lambda function gets invoked via cron schedule (EventBridge rule) to hit the [Eskom loadshedding status endpoint](https://loadshedding.eskom.co.za/LoadShedding/GetStatus) and get the loadshedding stage.
-This is stored on Dynamo, for each area/location/suburb.
+1. `get_schedule_lambda.py` Lambda function gets invoked via an EventBridge schedule to call the [Eskom loadshedding status endpoint](https://loadshedding.eskom.co.za/LoadShedding/GetStatus) and get the loadshedding stage.
+This is stored on DynamoDB, for each area/location/suburb.
-2. A filter is setup on DynamoDB Streams to send changes to the `notification_lambda.py` Lambda service.
-If the loadshedding stage has changed, the new stage will be sent, which will be posted to Telegram
+2. A filter is setup on DynamoDB Streams to send changes to the `notification_lambda.py` Lambda function.
+If the loadshedding stage has changed, the new stage will be sent, which will be posted to Telegram.
-3. Once a day, `get_schedule_lambda.py` Lambda function gets invoked via cron schedule (EventBridge rule) to hit the [Eskom loadshedding schedule endpoint](https://loadshedding.eskom.co.za/LoadShedding/GetScheduleM) and store the schedule in DynamoDB.
+3. Once a day, `get_schedule_lambda.py` Lambda function gets invoked via an EventBridge schedule to call the [Eskom loadshedding schedule endpoint](https://loadshedding.eskom.co.za/LoadShedding/GetScheduleM) and store the schedule in DynamoDB.
-4. A filter is setup on DynamoDB Streams to send changes to the `notification_lambda.py` Lambda service.
+4. A filter is setup on DynamoDB Streams to send changes to the `notification_lambda.py` Lambda function.
 If the loadshedding schedule has changed, it will be posted to Telegram
 5. Every 2 hours, `notification_lambda.py` Lambda function gets invoked via cron schedule (EventBridge rule) to send loadshedding reminders.
 It reads the latest stage and schedule from DynamoDB, and posts to Telegram

 ## How to run it
-- Create your bot using BotFather, and note the token, e.g. 12334342:ABCD124324234
+- Create your bot using BotFather, and take note of the token, e.g. 12334342:ABCD124324234
 - Use [AWS SAM](https://aws.amazon.com/serverless/sam/) to build and deploy to AWS:

 - - Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html), and  [configure it](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config)